manikandanraji/instaclone-backend/README.md

 # Instaclone Backend

+Instagram clone using MERN stack

-Instaclone backend is built with Express + MongoDB.
+This is the backend repo built with Express and MongoDB.
 If you looking for the frontend repo, [click here](https://github.com/manikandanraji/instaclone-frontend)

 [Check out the deployed site](https://instaclone2.netlify.app)